neoatlantis/tkyml/README.md

             Label(1,0):
                 text: hello # some text below the blue frame

-**NOTICE**: all named widgets, even they are nested in another widget, are attached to the top parent(the TKYML instance).
+**NOTICE**: all named widgets, even if nested in another widget, are attached to the top parent(the TKYML instance).
 Their names have to be unique.

 ### Event Bindings